Open-Technology-Foundation/typewriter/README.md

 - **1.0.6**
   - Performance improvements
   - Bug fixes

 - **1.0.5**
   - Initial public release
   - Basic typewriter functionality with variable speeds
   - Support for indentation
   - Support for stdin and direct text input

+## Support

+For bug reports, feature requests, or questions, please open an issue on the [GitHub repository](https://github.com/Open-Technology-Foundation/typewriter).